 When I was growing up in the 1980’s the television was filled with repeats of yesteryear.
-As a result, it was very easy to catch-up on programming my parents had first seen when they were originally televised, or feature films they had first viewed on the big screen.
+This enabled me to catch-up on a great deal of programming my parents had first seen when they were originally televised, or feature films they had first viewed on the big screen.

 One face that became very familiar in our household was that of stage and screen actor Mr. Kenneth Gilbert More (20th September 1914 – 12th July 1982).

 As I grew older I continued to seek his films out.
 They took me from lighthearted escapism to serious, dramatic adventures.
-Films such as the immortal classic Reach for the Sky (the story of British ace pilot Douglas Bader, (1956), an excellent screen adaptation of John Bucan’s The Thirty-Nine Steps (1959), the incredibly powerful retelling of the demise of the SS Titanic in A Night to Remember (1958), Northwest Frontier with Lauren Bacall (1959), and the legendary wartime mission to Sink the Bismarck (1960).
-Honourable mentions go to The Comedy Man (1964) with Angela Douglas, plus two wonderful cameo performances in legendary screens classics The Longest Day (1962) and Battle of Britain (1969).
+Films such as the immortal classic Reach for the Sky (the story of British ace pilot Douglas Bader, 1956), an excellent screen adaptation of John Bucan’s The Thirty-Nine Steps (1959), the incredibly powerful retelling of the demise of the SS Titanic in A Night to Remember (1958), Northwest Frontier with Lauren Bacall (1959), and the legendary wartime mission to Sink the Bismarck!
+(1960).
+Honourable mentions go to The Comedy Man (1964) with Angela Douglas, plus three wonderful cameo performances in legendary screens classics The Longest Day (1962), Dark of the Sun (1968), and Battle of Britain (1969).

 No matter how thrilling the story there was always such a genuine believability to the roles he inhabited.
 Kenny (as he preferred to be called) conveyed heroism and the classic British ‘stiff upper lip’ with such ease that every one of his performances grounded you in the reality of the situation, no matter what the genre.
 It’s not surprising that over the years his work would be rewarded with many accolades including a BAFTA, CBE, and a theatre named in his honour.